 10 Top Things To Do In San Miguel De Allende

-Planning a trip to San Miguel de Allende?
-This colourful town is a great destination in Mexico that is popular with American expats and Mexican tourism.
+You could easily spend your vacation sitting in the fabulous beach clubs of Playa Del Carmen.
+But there is more to Mexico than just beaches.
+San Miguel de Allende is a colorful town is a great destination in Mexico that is popular with American ex-pats and Mexican tourism.

 1. Walking Tour

 Take a walking tour around San Miguel de Allende to learn about the history of the city find out about the local hot spots!